About Clayton Utz

 We are committed to making reasonable adjustments to provide a positive, barrier-free recruitment process.
-Do you require any support or reasonable adjustments to attend this interview?
-If so, please contact the Graduate Resourcing Consultant looking after the program that you are applying to.
+If you require any support or reasonable adjustments during the application or selection process, please contact the relevant location’s Graduate Resourcing Consultant under the contact us page.

 About the Clerkship Program